GraphiteEditor/Graphite/website/content/_index.md

 	Design for a magazine spread, a preview of the upcoming focus on desktop publishing
 </p>
 <p data-carousel-description>
-	<a href="https://editor.graphite.rs/#demo/valley-of-spires"><em>Valley of Spires</em></a> — All layer stacks are represented, under the hood, by a node graph
+	<a href="https://editor.graphite.rs/#demo/isometric-fountain"><em>Isometric Fountain</em></a> — All layer stacks are represented, under the hood, by a nondestructive node graph
 </p>
 <p data-carousel-description>
 	Mandelbrot fractal filled with a noise pattern, procedurally generated and infinitely scalable
 </p>
 <p data-carousel-description>
-	Coming soon: mockup for the actively in-development raster workflow with new nodes for photo editing
+	Coming soon: this user interface mockup shows the raster image editing features planned for 2025
 </p>

 </div>